OHDSI/NLPTools/THEIA/README.md

 # Introduction

-This document serves as a guide on how to set up and use THEIA using Docker.
-Currently, THEIA can be used on all platforms with Docker support.
+This document serves as a guide on how to set up and interact with THEIA using Docker.
+Currently, THEIA can be set up on all platforms with Docker support.

 ## System Requirements

 **Operating System:** Must be compatible with Docker.
 Some commonly used operating systems such as Windows 10 Home are not compatible with Docker, make sure to check your operating system’s compatibility with Docker before starting installation.

 **Processor:** Reasonably powerful x86 hardware.
 Any recent Intel or AMD processor should do.
 Single core processors are supported.

 **Memory:** 8-12GB recommended, more memory may be required for running multiple NLP toolkits in Docker at once.
 Please check the requirements for CLAMP, MetaMap Lite, and Apache cTAKES.
 You can customize how much memory each NLP API is allowed by using the related variables when starting the container (see Installation Steps section).

 **Disk Space:** Docker image containing entire THEIA architecture occupies 7GB.
 After setting up the container, up to a total of 23GB of disk space may be occupied, depending which options/components you utilize.

 ## Software Requirements

 **Docker:** [Docker](https://docs.docker.com/get-docker/) is required in order to install and run the THEIA Docker image on your local machine.

 **UMLS License:** An UMLS License is required for using provided NLP APIs to process documents.
 You can apply for a free license [here](https://uts.nlm.nih.gov/license.html).

 # Installation Steps